-The adult worms live in domestic and in wild carnivorous animals.
+The adult tapeworms live in domestic and in wild carnivorous animals.
 Infected animals pass eggs in their faeces, which are then ingested by grazing farm animals and humans.
 The eggs then localise in various organs, resulting in a hydatid cyst which contains many larvae (called 'hydatid sand').
 Other animals may then consume the infected organs and the cysts then release proto-scolices.
-These pass into the small intestine, leading to adult worms.
+These pass into the small intestine, leading to adult tapeworms.

 In humans, the echinococcus eggs invade the small intestine and then enter the circulation.
 The cysts then locate and reside in organs including the liver, bone, lung and brain.
 Cysts are usually 1-7 cm but can be as big as 30 cm.